WOM S.A. ANNOUNCES EXTENSION OF THE EARLY PARTICIPATION DEADLINE AND EXPIRATION DEADLINE OF THE TENDER OFFER AND CONSENT SOLICITATION FOR KENBOURNE INVEST S.A.'S OUTSTANDING U.S.$510,000,000 6 7/8% SENIOR NOTES DUE 2024 AND U.S.$435,000,000 4.7% SENIOR NOTES DUE 2028

 NOT FOR DISTRIBUTION IN OR INTO OR TO ANY PERSON LOCATED OR RESIDENT IN ANY JURISDICTION WHERE IT IS UNLAWFUL TO DISTRIBUTE THIS ANNOUNCEMENT (SEE "OFFER AND DISTRIBUTION RESTRICTIONS" BELOW).
 PERSONS INTO WHOSE POSSESSION THIS DOCUMENT COMES ARE REQUIRED BY THE OFFEROR, THE ISSUER, THE DEALER MANAGER AND SOLICITATION AGENT, AND THE TENDER AND TABULATION AGENT TO INFORM THEMSELVES ABOUT, AND TO OBSERVE, ANY SUCH RESTRICTIONS.

 The Offeror commenced the Offers on August 26, 2022.
-The new Early Participation Deadline and new Expiration Deadline, unless extended or earlier terminated by the Offeror, will be 5:00 p.m., September 28, 2022, for each series of Notes.
+The new Early Participation Deadline and new Expiration Deadline, unless extended or earlier terminated by the Offeror, will be 5:00 p.m., September 30, 2022 and 11:59 p.m., October 17, 2022, respectively, for each series of Notes.
 All other terms and conditions of the Offers, as previously announced and described in the Tender Offer and Consent Solicitation Memorandum, remain unchanged.

 The following table sets forth certain key events of the Offers, as extended.
 Further information may be found in the Tender Offer and Consent Solicitation Memorandum: